dezeroku/homelab/README.md

 2. installing (properiatary) drivers for HP LaserJet Pro P1102 printer

 It requires the printer to be connected to the device when the playbook is being applied.

-### PRs for helmfile

-[Renovate Bot](https://github.com/renovatebot/github-action) is set up to run daily in the repo.
-It's meant to notify about new charts releases (and general dependencies).
-The workflow for these changes should be roughly:

-1. Checkout the PR locally (it's recommended to read the Release Notes first)
-2. Run `DOMAIN=<domain of your choice> helmfile deps` in the appropriate directory (depending on the change)
-3. Run `DOMAIN=<domain of your choice> helmfile diff` and make sure that the changes look good
-4. Run `DOMAIN=<domain of your choice> helmfile apply`
-5. Amend the changed `helmfile.lock` if needed and merge to master
-6. Push to upstream